RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 <br>

 ## 1. Data Overview
-For this exploration of 3-point shooting, we'll be implementing the use of different NBA shooting datasets found on Kaggle.
+For this exploration of 3-point shooting, we'll implement different NBA shooting datasets found on Kaggle.
 All DataFrames have been cleaned to have no missing or null values (please look into the code to see different processes applied to clean data).

 **Team Statistics Dataset**:
 >Mostly comprised of Field Goals made and attempt rates by teams throughout many seasons.